URBREATH/e-participation-mobile-app/README.md

 ## Local Deployment

-URBREATH e-participation mobile app can either be provided as a complete service or its backend can be deployed locally using Docker.
+URBREATH e-participation mobile app is a proprietary digital tool.
+Upon commercial agreement it can be provided either as a complete service (SaaS) or in a hybrid model where its backend can be deployed locally using Docker.
 The setup requires configuring environment variables for the backend server, MongoDB, and connections to the external services (Web e-participation App based on Decidim, Keycloak, NBS Registry).
 For detailed deployment instructions and access to the required configuration, please contact the development team.

 ---